learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 #### `#valid_move?`

-Build a method `valid_move?` that accepts a board and an index to check and returns `true` if the move is valid and `false` or `nil` if not.
+Build a method `valid_move?` that accepts a board and an index to check, and returns `true` if the move is valid, and `false` or `nil` if not.
 A valid move means that the submitted position is:

 1. Present on the game board.
 2. Not already filled with a token.